algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/Conventions.md

 >[!TIP]
 >
->- `Good Practice:` Use a simple and descriptive name in kebab-case for the states.
+>- `Good Practice:` Use a simple and descriptive name in Pascal Case for the states.
 >
 >```md
->active-page
+>Active Page
->user-preferences
+>User Preferences
 >```

 <br>